funvill/funvill.github.io/_posts/2016-12-01-november-2016-link-dump.md

 author: funvill
 ---

-What has interested in the the month of November 2016
+What has interested me in the month of November 2016

 ## Projects